brnorris03/Orio/README.md

 ## Installation

-The Orio installation follows the standard Python setuptools process.
+Orio is implemented in Python 3.
+Some search methods (e.g., Mlsearch) require the pandas and sklearn packages.
 The simplest way to install Orio is to run

 ```
 pip install orio
 ```

-For users who want to quickly install Orio to the standard locations of third-party Python modules (requiring superuser privileges in a Unix system), simply append the `--user` option to the pip install line.
-Note that some modules may require certain packages (e.g., Mlsearch requires `pandas`), so it's recommended that you use [Conda](http://docs.conda.io) or a similar Python environment manager.
+This will install the most recent release of Orio and the packages it uses in your current Python environment.
+You can also add the `--user` option if the above command requires superuser privileges.

+If you want to build Orio from a git clone, you can use `pip install -e .` in the top-level directory.
+Note that you can simply run `orcc` (and the other top-level command-line scripts) directly from the git clone without installing anything.
+Testing is provided through pydev, to run all available tests, run`pytest` or `pytest -v` in the top-level Orio directory.

 To test whether Orio has been properly installed in your system, try to execute `orcc` command as given below as an example.
-If you used the
-`--user` option, you can find `orcc` under your home directory, e.g., in `~/.local/bin` on Unix.
+If you used the `--user` option, you can find `orcc` under your home directory, e.g., in `~/.local/bin` on Unix.

 ```